The Jim Brown Rookie Card and Other Vintage Cards

 The 1958 Cleveland Browns card #9 isn’t considered a Jim Brown rookie, but it is his rookie year and Jim is in the photo.
 If you want to add this card to your collection, it shouldn’t set you back too much.
 And if you’re wondering if Jim Brown’s name is on the back of it, it isn’t.
 This card doesn’t have team roster information, but instead just has a paragraph about the Browns.

 Shop for the 1958 Topps Browns Team on eBay (affiliate link), because it’s still a card with Brown from his rookie year.

 1959 Topps Jim Brown (#10)

 The 1959 Topps Jim Brown card #10 is the only other Brown card of the 1950s.
-This is Jim Brown’s 2nd year card and it features a photo of him starring off into the distance.
-It lists his position as “Fullback”, just like his rookie card does.
-This isn’t a rookie card, but it can be found in top-tier condition for a lot cheaper and still makes a very nice addition to a collection.
+This is Jim Brown’s 2nd-year card and it features a photo of him staring off into the distance.
+It lists his position as “Fullback,” just like his rookie card does.
+This isn’t a rookie card, but it can be found in high-grade condition for a lot cheaper and still makes a very nice addition to a collection.

 Jim Brown’s Legacy

 Jim Brown walked away from football in 1965 while he was still at the top of his game.
-It’s very likely that he could have continues playing at a high level for several more years, but his strained relationship with Browns ownership and his budding movie career was enough to convince him to retire.
+He could likely have continued playing at a high level for several more years, but his strained relationship with Browns ownership and his budding movie career was enough to convince him to retire.
 Here are some of Jim Brown’s career accomplishments: